Explore this Section

 Guidance is provided on dissertation topics and each student will be assigned a supervisor.
-Guidance is also provided for the student consultancy project and each student will be assigned an academic mentor.
+Guidance is also provided for the applied company research project project and each student will be assigned an academic mentor.

 Overseas students receive support and tuition in academic English throughout the first two semesters of the course, with regular scheduled classes in addition to subject-related classes.

 Apart from additional costs for text books, inter-library loans and potential overdue library fines, we do not anticipate any additional costs for this postgraduate course.